☀️ The sun shines, the sky is blue. 💙

 Furthermore, there are often fresh water springs on mountains. 💧 (Some Koreans regularly commute to a famous spring in order to obtain its natural water.)
 Sometimes, such a spring can be found directly on the main hiking trail.
 At other times, there is a spring located on a side path and you’d have to briefly change your course.
 Buddhist monasteries, of which many are located on mountains, possess a well with drinking water and openly share the water with visitors.
 Anyways, when you come across a spring on your hike, you can quench your thirst and refill your reserves with fresh spring water! 🚰 So it’s good to have a bottle at hand! 🍼

-🍶 Aside from water or tea, certain Koreans bring (frozen) Makgeolli (막걸리), an alcoholic rice drink, on mountain hikes.
+🍶 Aside from water, tea or grain drinks, certain Koreans bring (frozen) Makgeolli (막걸리), an alcoholic rice drink, on mountain hikes.
 They may drink it when they have reached their goal and enjoy the view from above during a picnic.
 When you see Korean hikers with a red face, it often means that they A) did not use sun screen, or B) are very hot and sweating, or C) have drunk alcohol while hiking.*** [The latter being the most frequent case, from personal experience. 🤭] Needless to say, it is safer to drink alcohol after hiking, e.g. at one of the restaurants at the entrance of hiking areas. [see below!]

 Food options and locations along the way 🛣